 Feed them with the best possible food.

 It’s so important to get your dog’s diet right.
 You might think that feeding your puppy is the most relatively straightforward part of looking after them, and it is if you do your research.
-Make sure you talk to a vet or some other form of specialist about your dog and their needs before you start feeding them the wrong type of food.
+Make sure you talk to a vet or some other form of a specialist about your dog and their needs before you start feeding them the wrong type of food.
 Different dogs have different nutritional needs based on their age, weight, breed, and other factors.
 If you want to feed your puppy the best possible food then you also need to focus on the ingredients contained within the meals you buy for them.
 In the same way as feeding a person, it’s all about ensuring that your dog gets the necessary sustenance from the food they eat.

-Ensure they get plenty of exercise.
+Ensure they get plenty of exercises.

-Dogs are also similar to humans in the sense that they need plenty of exercises to stay physically and mentally healthy.
+Dogs are also similar to humans in the sense that they need plenty of exercise to stay physically and mentally healthy.
 The main difference between your dog and a human, however, is that dogs actually want to stay physically active.
 If you keep your puppy indoors when they really want to go for a walk then this could upset them.
 For the sake of their physical and psychological wellbeing, you need to ensure that your dog gets plenty of exercises.
 As a small puppy that’s still growing, you might want to start by walking them around your garden on a leash.
 As they get bigger, you can start to introduce them to the wider world.